-A list of current bioethics course offerings can be found on the Fall 2013 Bioethics Courses.
+A list of current bioethics course offerings can be found on the Spring 2015 Bioethics Courses.
 For a complete list of bioethics courses and their descriptions, see below.

 BIE 705: CLINICAL ETHICS (3) This course will focus on “ethics at the bedside” and will make extensive use of case studies.
 The emphasis will be on patient-provider relationships, broadly understood, and on problems of communication, and on the social, cultural, and institutional contexts in which they arise.
 Clinical decision making in a wide range of contexts will be examined.
 Questions of organizational ethics will also be considered.
 Students will be required to take any 2 of the following 3 courses: Clinical Ethics, Biomedical Research Ethics, and Public Policy, Medicine, and Justice.
 Moskop

-BIE 706/707: BIOETHICS SEMINAR (1-3) A seminar on bioethics topics of interest featuring WFU and invited external faculty, with additional student presentations.
+BIE 706/707: BIOETHICS SEMINAR (3) A seminar on bioethics topics of interest featuring WFU and invited external faculty, with additional student presentations.
 Participants will also engage presenters and scholarly literature on a variety of aspects of bioethics, including,but not limited to, the scholarly and professional practice of bioethics, the role of empirical scholarship in bioethics and related disciplines, the relationship of bioethics to advocacy and policy, and bioethics communication and mediation.
-King, Hall
+King

-BIE 791/792: THESIS RESEARCH (1-6) Research directed toward fulfilling the thesis requirement.
+BIE 792: THESIS RESEARCH (1-6) Research directed toward fulfilling the thesis requirement.
 May be undertaken at any time, but full-time students are encouraged to begin thesis planning in the spring and complete the thesis during the summer term or the fall semester following completion of all course work.
+Various faculty.

 BIE 619 : CONCEPTS OF HEALTH AND DISEASE (2/3) Concepts of health, disease, and disability shape discussions in bioethics and health policy.
 This course examines and critically evaluates competing conceptions of health and disease.
 The implications of adopting different understandings of health and disease for bioethics and health policy will be explored.
 Iltis